 How do I launch a software application on the CLSE for Windows?

-The process for starting Windows software applications on the CAEN Lab Software Environment (CLSE) uses a software-on-demand service called Cloudpaging.
+The process for starting Windows software applications on the CAEN Lab Software Environment (CLSE) uses a software-on-demand service called AppsAnywhere.
 Most software applications are no longer installed locally on computers, or available in the Windows Start menu by default.
-Instead, each time you log into a CAEN Windows computer, you will be presented with the Cloudpaging web page listing the available software titles:
+Instead, each time you log into a CAEN Windows computer, you will be presented with the AppsAnywhere web store listing the available software titles:

 By default, you will be presented with the applications in the standard view, with each represented as a small tile in the browser window.
 If you prefer to can change the view to large tiles, or as a list by clicking the respective icon in the upper-right corner of the window: